ibm-cloud-docs/virtualization/backup-your-vmware-vsphere-environment-veeam.md

 * Obtain a copy of AltaVault Virtual Appliance.
 It is a single file with an OVA file extension.
 Contact your NetApp representative for the appliance, or download a 90-day trial version from the [NetApp AltaVault website ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://www.netapp.com/us/products/protection-software/altavault/){: new_window}.
 * Have an existing on-premises vSphere ESXi 5.5 environment with the minimum CPU, memory, and disk space requirements available for the AltaVault appliance.
 If you use the trial version, these requirements are four virtual CPUs (vCPUs), 24 GB of memory, and up to 8 TB of disk space.
 * Have two 10 Gbps network interface controllers (NICs) available within the vSphere environment.
 One NIC is used for data ingest and the other is used for data replication to {{site.data.keyword.cos_full_notm}}.
-* Have two networks that correspond to the two aforementioned NICs (VLANs) that are defined within the vSphere environment.
-The replication network cannot be assigned to the same network as the data ingest network, as this may create a routing loop.
+* Have two networks that correspond to the two previously mentioned NICs (VLANs) that are defined within the vSphere environment.
+The replication network cannot be assigned to the same network as the data ingest network, doing so can create a routing loop.
 * Have a set of {{site.data.keyword.cos_full_notm}} credentials.
 These credentials include an {{site.data.keyword.cloud_notm}} username, {{site.data.keyword.cos_full_notm}} username, and the API key that is associated with the {{site.data.keyword.cloud_notm}} username.
 * Knowledge of VMware Sphere terminology and administering vSphere ESXi environments.
 This knowledge includes, but is not limited to, use of the vSphere web client, vSphere client, and assignment of hardware resources that include networking and storage.